chen0040/mxnet-vqa/README.md

 ### VQA3: Incorporate Recurrent Network into the VQA Network

 The question structure is a sequence of characters in nature.
-Therefore, one idea that I try is to feed the question batch into a LSTM layer before concatenating with the image features.
+Therefore, one idea that I try is to feed the question batch into a LSTM layer followed by a dense layer before concatenating with the image features.
  The implementation of this can be found in

 * [mxnet_vqa/library/vqa3.py](mxnet_vqa/library/vqa3.py)